Low Calorie Cereal

 Key ingredients

 • Rolled oats.
 I prefer the texture of old-fashioned oats.
 Quick oats will also work, but the cereal won’t be as crunchy, and it will cook faster (so reduce the baking time).
-Use gluten-free oats if needed.
+I’ve tested this with gluten-free oats (Bob’s Red Mill) too, and it cooks up just the same.

 • Oat flour.
 I make my own with extra rolled oats, but you can also buy it premade.